Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: Discussion and summary

-Our study indicates that two remaining challenges need to be solved for further developing the most robust and general-purpose NQS impurity solver. \begin{itemize} \item \textbf{Accelerated computation of embedding properties.} Iterative updates in quantum embedding algorithms require precise computation of various physical observables.
+Our study indicates that there are remaining challenges that need to be solved for further developing the most robust and general-purpose NQS impurity solver. \begin{itemize} \item \textbf{Accelerated computation of embedding properties.} Iterative updates in QE algorithms require precise computation of various physical observables.
 For example, the DMFT requires the Green's Function as the matching target, while the DMET and the gGA rely on accurate evaluation of single-body and/or two-body reduced density matrices.
 In practice, the sampling accuracy of these properties strongly affects the convergence of the entire embedding algorithm.
 Insufficient sampling accuracy can result in violations of fundamental physical constraints, therefore potentially destabilising the iterative embedding cycle, as found in our analysis.
 Given the slow $O(1/\sqrt{M})$ convergence of the sampling accuracy, a naive sampling strategy requires very large computational resources - for instance, roughly $10^8$ samples to reach an accuracy of $10^{-3}$.
-Therefore, developing an enhanced or importance sampling method tailored specifically to NQS-VMC represents a useful research direction for enhancing computational efficiency and broadening the applicability of the NQS method. \item \textbf{Incorporating spin Symmetries in NQS wave function.} In strongly correlated electronic systems, it is often necessary to enforce specific spin symmetries (e.g., spin degeneracy, collinear, non-collinear spin configurations, etc).
+Therefore, developing an enhanced or importance-sampling method tailored specifically to NQS-VMC represents a useful research direction for enhancing computational efficiency and broadening the applicability of the NQS method.
+In addition, it would also be useful to benchmark the stability and numerical accuracy requirements of different QE frameworks.
+For instance, workflows such as NQS-DMET and NQS-DMFT could have different requirements for sampling accuracy. \item \textbf{Incorporating spin symmetries in NQS wave function.} In strongly correlated electronic systems, it is often necessary to enforce specific spin symmetries (e.g., spin degeneracy, collinear, non-collinear spin configurations, etc).
 However, embedding these symmetries explicitly into NQS wave functions is nontrivial.
 Incorrect symmetries could lead to convergence issues and a physically incorrect solution.
-One practice, employed in this study, involves manually symmetrising computed properties post hoc.
-This approach, however, may introduce potential instability and convergence risk.
-Developing neural network architectures capable of inherently encoding spin symmetry should enhance the numerical stability and physical reliability of NQS impurity solvers. \end{itemize}
+One practice, employed in this study, involves modifying the Hamiltonian with spin symmetry-related penalties and post-hoc symmetrisation.
+While robust in this study, it may also be beneficial to incorporate the symmetry inherent in the wave function ansatz.
+This may require symmetry-aware network structure design. \item \textbf{Exploring multiple t-U region and larger system.} While the focus of the current work is to identify sampling issues and establish robust convergence criteria for NQS within a quantum-embedding framework, it is useful to apply it for larger systems and scan a wider range of interacting and hopping parameters. \end{itemize}